Zev Yaroslavsky: Elections

 Yaroslavsky won his first term on the Los Angeles County Board of Superviors when Edmund D. Edelman did not seek re-election in 1994.
-In his 2006 re-election race he ran against David Hernandez, a Republican and retired insurance adjuster who campaigned to keep the cross on the Los Angeles County Seal, and Randy Springer.
+In his 2006 re-election race he ran against David Hernandez, a Republican and retired insurance adjuster who unsuccessfully campaigned to keep a cross on the Los Angeles County Seal, and Randy Springer.
 Yaroslavsky won the election, receiving 70.49% of the vote in the primary.
 Yaroslavsky was elected to a fifth term in 2010, running unopposed.
 As a result of term limits, Yaroslavsky left the Board of Supervisors in December 2014 and did not run for mayor as was predicted.

-Positions

-Land use and the environment
+Tenure

+Opposition to housing and development

-Yaroslavsky was a longtime environmental advocate, most notably in restricting development and preserving open space in the Santa Monica Mountains.
+Yaroslavsky sought to restrict development and preserve open space in the Santa Monica Mountains.
 Since he joined the Board of Supervisors in 1994, he helped acquire 7,870 acres of county parkland through bonds and matching funds.
 In 2004, Yaroslavsky helped craft a controversial ordinance that made it more difficult to develop scenic ridge lines in the Santa Monica Mountains, while also cutting in half the amount of grading allowed without a conditional use permit.
 This reversed the extensive development policies of county leaders in the 1980s and early 1990s.
 Opponents denounced the ordinance as an arbitrary and unrealistic "land grab."
-But it had the backing of the board majority, the National Park Service and the California Department of Parks and Recreation, among others.

-The following year, Yaroslavsky was credited with being the key to finalizing a complex $35-million deal to preserve a 588-acre swath of "mostly pristine woodlands" in the Santa Monica Mountains for use as parkland.
-The Los Angeles Times called the protection and purchase of the land from Soka University a "major environmental achievement," noting that Yaroslavsky and others had worked for months to bring together a coalition of agencies and residents to find the purchase money.
-The historic property—named King Gillette Ranch after the razor blade tycoon who once owned the land—is now open to the public.
+In 1997, Yaroslavsky pushed for a 40% reduction in Universal Studios’ proposed $2-billion expansion on its Universal City lot.
+In 2007, Yaroslavsky sought to block a proposal to lift height limitations on housing construction.
+In 2008, he wrote an editorial in the Los Angeles Times titled, "Don't be dense," in which he argued that dense housing had adverse effects.
+In 2012, Yaroslavsky successfully blocked NBCUniversal from building 3,000 apartments on part of its back lot in Universal City.
+He argued that the housing would have "considerable downside to Universal and to our local economy."

+Yaroslavsky created a county pilot program in 2008 called Project 50, aimed at providing permanent supportive housing to the 50 people most likely to die on the streets of L.A.'s Skid Row.
+It was funded with a county grant of $3 million.
+Project 50 was criticized for not requiring participants to achieve sobriety before they're permanently housed with public funds.
+In 2009, the board majority resisted the program's broader, countywide implementation.
+"Warehousing without healing," is how one described Project 50 in a Los Angeles Times series that raised questions about the program's effectiveness.
+But Los Angeles Times columnist Steve Lopez, whose relationship with a homeless violinist became the basis of the movie The Soloist, studied the program and concluded that "for the most part the results have been remarkable."